-Cal and his trusty sidekick Joe Wilson (Robert Nichols) build the strange piece of machinery, which when complete proves to be an Interociter communication device sent as a test by Exeter (Jeff Morrow) a confident man with white hair and an unnaturally high forehead.
+Cal and his trusty sidekick Joe Wilson (Robert Nichols) build the strange piece of machinery, which when complete proves to be an “interocitor” (a communication device) sent as a test by a man called Exeter (Jeff Morrow) a confident chap with white hair and an unnaturally high forehead.

-Exeter invites Cal to join his research and sends an unmanned DC-3 to spirit him off to a mysterious research facility in Georgia.
+Exeter invites Cal to join his top-secret research project and sends an unmanned DC-3 to spirit him off to a mysterious research facility in Georgia.

-On the way, Cal meets up with fellow invitee Dr Ruth Adams (Faith Domergue), with whom he had a ‘summer fling’ a few seasons back.
+On the way, Cal meets up with fellow invitee Dr Ruth Adams (Faith Domergue), with whom he had a ‘summer fling’ a while back.
 Mysteriously, Adams does not recall their love affair in the past.

-Turns out that the cream of Earth’s scientists are being summoned to join the mysterious project, only to discover that they are being kidnapped by aliens who want to use their brilliant minds to help their deteriorating, war-torn planet.
+It turns out that the cream of Earth’s scientists are being summoned to join the mysterious project, only to discover that they are being kidnapped by the Metalunians who want to use their brilliant minds to help their deteriorating, war-torn planet.

 This intelligent slice of 1950s sci-fi (two and a half years in the making proclaimed the poster proudly) ranks among the best and most cleverly conceived of the genre.